UTK7994/learning-notes/books/designing-data-intensive-applications.md

 As long as the maximum counter value is carried along with every operation, this scheme ensure that the ordering from the lamport timestamp is consistent with causality.

-Total order of oepration only emerges after you have collected all of the operations.
+Total order of operation only emerges after you have collected all of the operations.

 Total order broadcast: